afuh/rick-and-morty-api-node/README.md

 - `getEndpoints()`

-This method will response with the available endpoints, you can use it to ping the server status.
+This method will response with the available REST endpoints, you can use it to ping the server status.